 If you would like to go ahead, you will need to sign our Terms & Conditions with the valuer or return them to our auction team.
 If you are selling via our live-streamed auction, you will also be required to pay a listing fee to enter the property.
 We will prepare the draft property description and send it to you for your approval.

 We will commence marketing as soon as we receive your signed instructions and have completed our AML checks.
-The property will be uploaded to the three leading portals to include Rightmove, Zoopla and OnTheMarket as well as our website and Facebook Marketplace, erect an auction board, prepare a 360° virtual tour and draw up a bespoke marketing plan.
-The marketing plan usually consists of email alerts to our extensive electronic database, social media, inclusion in our PDF catalogue, any local and/or national press advertising, and PR if applicable.
+The property will be uploaded to the three leading portals to include Rightmove, Zoopla and OnTheMarket as well as our website and Facebook Marketplace, erect an auction board, prepare a 360° virtual tour (if possible) and draw up a bespoke marketing plan.
+The marketing plan usually consists of email alerts to our extensive electronic database, social media, inclusion in our PDF catalogue, any national press advertising, and PR if applicable.